SCM Globe

 (click on screenshots for bigger image)

-Also, you can just put a facility in the general area and come back later to drag/drop it to an exact location.
-To drag/drop a facility to a new location, go the the Edit screen, open the Facility menu, click on the facility you want to drag and see the dialog box for that facility open up.
+Also, you can put a facility anywhere on the map and come back later to drag/drop it to an exact location.
+To drag/drop a facility to a new location, go the the Edit screen, click on the facility you want to drag, and see the dialog box for that facility open up.
 Now put your cursor on the facility and drag it to a new location.
 If there are vehicles and routes assigned to the facility they will move with the facility to a new location.
 Sometimes vehicle icons overlay the facility icon – zoom in on the facility and the icons will spread out, then you can click on the facility and drag it.
 When you finish moving the facility be sure to click the “Update” button in the facility dialog box to save the new facility location.

 Delete a facility by selecting the facility in the facility menu or clicking on its map icon, then click the grey “Remove” button in the upper right corner of the screen.
 When you delete a facility it also deletes any vehicles and delivery routes associated with that facility.